2024-03-29.

 }

-void function(int rows, int cols, int array[static rows][cols]) {
+by the params rows and cols:void function(int rows, int cols, int array[static rows][cols]) {

 // Function implementation